pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 The “10.” part of the prefix identifies the DOI registry - the agency that issues the DOI numbers, in this example, Crossref.
 The characters “4212” in the prefix identify the registrant - in this case, the publisher: Multimed.
 And the cjhp.v69i6.1606, the suffix, consists of several different parts, meant to distinguish the particular content:

-“cjhp” --  is an abbreviation for the journal -- The Canadian Journal of Hospital Pharmacy.
+“cjhp” --  is an abbreviation for the journal -- The _Canadian Journal of Hospital Pharmacy_.
 This is a common feature of DOIs, where a journal will opt to be identified in a DOI by a standardized journal abbreviation.
 Multimed publishes multiple journals, and this helps to identify to which of its titles this article belongs.

 “v69i6.1606” - is the volume number of the article (69), then the issue number (6), and finally “1606” is a unique identifier for the individual article.
 For journals using OJS, the DOI will be automatically generated for each article.